digilist/SnakeDumper/README.md

 # SnakeDumper
-SnakeDumper is a tool to create a reasonable development dump of your production database **which does not contain any personal data**.
+SnakeDumper is a tool to create a reasonable development dump of your production database **which does not contain any sensitive data**.
 It works similar to mysqldumper (or related tools), but applies a set of data converters and filters to your data.
 (If there aren't any filters and converteres configured it works exactly like any other dumper.)

 _Please note that the SnakeDumper is currently in an early preview phase.
 It is written to work with any SQL-compatible database, but is at the moment only tested against MySQL and SQLite._ The vision is to support a wide range of database systems later (including NoSQL).